-6.5.1.2 Overview Text
+6.6.1.2 Overview Text

-The body of the overview section should contain a brief, non- technical description of the developing winter storm event.
+If an overview is included, the body of this section should contain a brief, non-technical description of the developing winter storm event.
 The description may include the location and movement of large-scale weather features (e.g., fronts, low pressure systems).
 Precede the first line of this descriptive information by a period (.).
 The overview text section should be as brief as possible, and not contain duplicate information already provided in other products.

-6.5.1.3 Segmented Forecast Information
+6.6.1.3 Segmented Forecast Information